clojuredocs/guides/articles/language/concurrency_and_parallelism.md

     </tr>
     <tr>
       <td>Parallelism</td>
-      <td>A condition that arises when at least two threads are executing simultaneously, e.g. on multiple cores or CPUs.</td>
+      <td>A condition that arises when at least two threads are executing simultaneously, e.g., on multiple cores or CPUs.</td>
     </tr>
     <tr>
       <td>Shared State</td>
-      <td>When multiple threads of execution need to mutate (modify) one or more pieces of program state (e.g. variables, identities)</td>
+      <td>When multiple threads of execution need to mutate (modify) one or more pieces of program state (e.g., variables, identities)</td>
     </tr>
     <tr>
       <td>Mutable Data Structures</td>